 Kathy's House lifted a huge load for the family.
 "We had a tremendous sense of peace the entire time we were there, feeling the power of prayer and the power of love."
 That included Andrea, who found journals with notes left by past residents.
 "While going through one, she came across comments from another guest who'd had Chiari," reports Veronica.
 "That comforted Andrea tremendously."

-The 22-year old headed into surgery with big plans - a June wedding for her and with her fiance.
-But Andrea bravely offered him a way out, saying no one knew what she'd be like after the operation.
+The 22-year old headed into surgery with big plans - a June wedding for her and her fiance.
+Andrea bravely offered him a way out, saying no one knew what she'd be like after the operation.
 But he told her he signed for the duration.

 During her 10-day hospital stay, the family never left her side.
 "We knew our belongings were safe and secure back at Kathy's House," says Veronica.
-And weeks later when they returned to Milwaukee for a follow -up visit, the family stayed at Kathy's House again.
+And weeks later when they returned to Milwaukee for a follow-up visit, the family stayed at Kathy's House again.
 Each time they found something to marvel at.

 "One guest was like everyone's grandma," remembers Veronica.
 "So sweet and full of love.
 Another woman's husband was there for cancer treatment.
 She had two little kids 4-5 years old, and you know how restless kids get.
 Well everyone at Kathy's House adopted them.
 They even had little bicycles for them to use."